NaimAyat/UCLA_CS131/Reading2.md

 * No generic programming means no StronglyTypedCollections unless you write 'em yourself one at a time.
 * Immutable types are a poor substitute for restricted references.
 * Difficult to blur distinction between class and object when desired, which increases the need/want for HOF's.
+### C++ Pros
+* Small standard library: the standard library of C++ is small compared to other languages like Java, allowing the programmer to do more with less restrictions.
+* Speed: Because it is compiled, C++ gains a lot of speed.
+* C language can be considered as a subset of C++ : most C code will be compilable by a C++ compiler.
+* Powerful: Because C++ does not require a special runtime to be installed for it to run, any kind of program can be created, all the way down to low-level systems programming up to complicated GUIs.
+* Multiple inheritance is supported
+* Countless libraries and fast implementations (Boost, for example) or most used algorithms.
+You can use C standard library in C++ but not the reverse.
+* Windows OSes have been written with this language, along with C and Assembly.
+### C++ Cons
+* Unsafe: the standard allows for many things that can cause unexpected behavior.
+This allows the programmer to do more, but also forces them to do more.
+It does no boundary checks on arrays, and allows for improper type conversion, making it very for someone who is inexperienced to corrupt memory.
+This is an issue that can be very hard to debug.
+* Little memory management: C++ does very little memory management, forcing the programmer to do most of it themselves.
+* Unstandardized higher-level features: Common program features such as GUIs, networking, and threading are dependent on operating system, forcing programmers to either make multiple versions of a program or include outside libraries that have already done so.
+The newest standard has added some standardization for threads, but it still has a long way to go compared to languages like Java.